Have you tried my air fryer bagel recipe and thought, “man, that Matt guy is a genius?”

 Once we make the dough for the bagels, we’re going to split it up into 8 roughly equal-sized pieces.

-We’re going to add filling on top of one of the dough circles, then top with the other one, so the one on top needs to be slightly larger to be able to cover all of the filling.
+Why is that?
+Because we’re going to add filling on top of one of the dough circles, then top with the other one, so the one on top needs to be slightly larger to be able to cover all of the fillings.

 You can add any filling you’d like, but I stick with the classic American cheese, scrambled eggs, and bacon.